gnicol/GitSwarm/perforce_swarm/doc-ce/install/README.md

     GitSwarm will automatically provision a Helix Server and connect Helix Git Fusion for you when you initially install the GitSwarm packages. ([Learn more about the provisioned server](auto_provision.md))

-    In production you will likely already have your own Helix Server already setup and will want to configure GitSwarm to talk to it in order to enable [project mirroring](../workflow/importing/import_from_gitfusion.md).
+    In production, you will likely already have your own Helix Server already setup and will want to configure GitSwarm to talk to it in order to enable [project mirroring](../workflow/importing/import_from_gitfusion.md).

 *   **Set up other ways of signing in:**